bethanyhills/web-crawler/README.md

 # web-crawler
 Web crawler that spiders URLs for a given domain, parses HTML, records words & frequency, and visualizes it in D3 for a given domain.

-Uses python, sqlite, beautiful soup, urllib, enchant, textblob
+Uses python, sqlite, beautiful soup, urllib, enchant, textblob, javascript, D3

 #To run:
 1. Confirm you have sqlite installed